acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 This Zap is almost exactly the same as the previous one, with the exception of different Trello that should be watched.
 If you want to synchronize the comments for each custom workflow, you need to create a different Zap for each one of those workflows separately.
 We'll skip this part for brevity.

+## 3 Level workflow for images Zap.

+Create a new Zap and call it '3 Level workflow for images'.
+This Zap handles the actual workflow we want to provide.

+It uses three steps:
+- watch for activity in Trello
+- run custom JavaScript
+- send custom `POST` request